 There’s a new victor this year in the kitchen industry.
 According to the 2018 Houzz Kitchen Trends Study, engineered quartz has taken over the top spot from granite as homeowners’ go-to countertop choice.

-For the past twenty years or so, granite reined supreme, but quartz came along in the early 2000s with some unique benefits that have gradually won over the American consumer.
+For the past twenty years or so, granite reigned supreme, but quartz came along in the early 2000s with some unique benefits that have gradually won over the American consumer.

 Both materials are exceptional choices for your kitchen that will give it an upscale, luxurious look and feel, so you really can’t go wrong with either.
 With that said, here are some of the key differences between the two materials.